Supermoon 2026: Why Is The Moon So Big Tonight?

 How does a Supermoon affect us?

 Despite non-scientific speculations, Supermoons don’t affect people’s health and don’t cause extreme flooding, earthquakes, volcanic eruptions, or tsunamis.
-They only cause slightly bigger tides – a couple of inches higher than average Full Moon tides.
+They only cause slightly bigger-than-average tides – a couple of inches higher than average Full Moon tides.
 If the local weather at that time is severe, higher Supermoon tides surely don’t make it better, but their effect is almost negligible.

 What is a Supermoon: bottom line